adrianocastro189/stormwind-library/documentation/docs/resources/commands/commands-handler.md

 trigger in the addon.
 This callback is the one exposed by the command object.
 1. The other arguments (if any) are passed to the operation callback.

+## The help operation

+By default, the commands handler offers a **help** operation that behaves as a normal command.
+It basically prints all the available operations (except for the help itself) along with their descriptions.

+Addons that must need to override the help operation, simply create a command and add it normally, so the default one will be replaced.